WithPrecedent/snickerdoodle/docs/advanced.md

 There are couple distinctions between questions worth mentioning:

 * "project_name" refers to the title for the project that you would like to appear on the top of the README file and docs.
-Spaces and capital letters are allowed in the "project_name".
+Capital letters, dashes, and spaces are allowed in the "project_name".
 * "package_name" means the name used to store the package at [PyPi](https://pypi.org).
-Dashes, but not underscores or capital letters, are allowed in the "package_name."
-The default option will be the "project_name" with any spaces converted to dashes and all uppercase letters changed to lowercase.
+Dashes (but not capital letters, underscores or spaces) are allowed in the "package_name."
+The default option will be the "project_name" with any spaces or underscores converted to dashes and all uppercase letters changed to lowercase.
 * "repo_name" is the end of the URL for the repository.
-Underscores, but not dashes or capital letters, are allowed in the "package_name."
+Underscores (but not capital letters or spaces) are allowed in the "repo_name."
 The default option will be the "project_name" with any spaces converted to underscores and all uppercase letters changed to lowercase.

-So, if you have a "project_name" of "MeowMeow Beans", the "package_name" would be "meowmeow-beans" and the "repo_name" would be "meowmeow_beans."
+So, if you have a "project_name" of "MeowMeow Beans", the "package_name" would be "meowmeow_beans" and the "repo_name" would be "meowmeow-beans."
 For single word, lowercase packages, there are no differences between the three names.
 Unless you have a really good reason, you should simply accept the defaults for the "package_name" and "repo_name."

 ## Core Components